MahadevVasista/Mycode/Syllabus-for-2-Day-Workshop.md

 | Late Morning | Developer's Introduction and Deploying an Intelligent Bot |
 | Afternoon | Deep Dive into the Microsoft Bot Framework |

+The slide decks are posted at https://github.com/michhar/bot-extras for each delivery of this course.

 ## Training Objectives

 The course is designed to help developers and data scientists create intelligent chat bots.
 After completion, participants will be able to: